Non-planar extensions of subdivisions of planar graphs

 \newsection{planar}WHEN $G$ IS PLANAR

 We are now ready to reformulate the above results in terms of embedded graphs.
 By a \dfn{surface} we mean a compact connected 2-dimensional manifold with no boundary.
 A graph $S$ embedded in a surface $\Sigma$ is \dfn{polyhedrally embedded} if $S$ is a subdivision of a $3$-connected graph and every homotopically non-trivial simple closed curve intersects the graph at least three times.
 It follows that the face boundaries of $S$ form a disk system, say $\calc$.
-Now if $S'$ is another $G$-subdivision obtained from $S$ by rerouting or triad exchange then $S$ uniquely determines an embedding of $S'$ in $\Sigma$ (up to a homotopic shift) and the disk system induced in $S'$ by $\calc$ consists of the face boundaries in $S'$.
+Suppose now that $S$ is a subdivision of a graph $G$ and that $S'$ is another $G$-subdivision obtained from $S$ by rerouting or triad exchange.
+Then $S$ uniquely determines an embedding of $S'$ in $\Sigma$ (up to a homotopic shift) and the disk system induced in $S'$ by $\calc$ consists of the face boundaries in $S'$.

 \newthm{polyhedral} Let $G$ be an \afc\ graph, let $H$ be a graph, let $S$ be a $G$-subdivision in $H$, polyhedrally embedded in a surface $\Sigma$, and assume that $S$ does not extend to an embedding of $H$.
 Assume also that if $G$ has at most six vertices, then it is \ifc.
 Then there exists a $G$-subdivision $S'$ in $H$ obtained from $S$ by repeated reroutings and at most one triad exchange such that one of the following conditions holds for the induced embedding of $S'$ into $\Sigma$: \item{(i)} there exists an $S'$-path in $H$ such that no face boundary of $S'$ includes both ends of the path, \item{(ii)} there exists a free $S'$-cross on some face boundary of $S'$, or \item{(iii)} $H$ has an $S'$-separation, or \item{(iv)} there exist an independent set $F\subseteq V(S')$ of size three, a non-separating simple closed curve in $\Sigma$ intersecting $S'$ precisely in $F$, and an $S'$-triad in $H$ with set of feet $F$ such that $S'\backslash F$ is connected.